bramble-lang/bramble-lang/README.md

 a Braid file (extension `.br`) and an expected output file (extension `.out`).
 Some Braid files contain intentional errors to validate that the compilers syntactic and semantic analysis is working, those `.out` files will contain compiler error messages.
+3. Syntax Fuzz Tests - this is a tool which randomly generates syntactically valid (but not semantically valid) source code and has `braidc` perform syntax analysis on the randomly generated code.
+The code should pass the syntax analysis.
+This test tool is meant to find all the weird and difficult combinations of code that could be written and that is still correct and make sure the compiler correctly parses that code.
+4. Import Tests - this is a small set of tests to verify that the compiler can properly import external Braid projects.

 ### Running Tests
 #### Unit Tests